 Service-connected veterans evaluated at 100% (including IU):

 Disabled veterans evaluated at a combined evaluation of 100% or due to 100% Individual unemployability (IU), with an Honorable discharge, are authorized DoD installation access by being issued a DoD Uniformed Services ID card (DD2765).
 To obtain your DoD ID you'll generally need to present a copy of your DD214 and either a copy of your Rating decision or "Commissary letter" to the RAPIDS site.
 Once entered into DEERS (if not done so already), they will issue you a DD2765.
 For reference, please see AR 600-8-14, AFI 36-2036 (section 18), Marine Corps Order 5512.11E or BUPERS Instruction 1750.10D.

 Dependents (Spouses and any minor children) of 100% disabled veterans are also authorized the dependent ID card (DD1173).
 If they are not established in DEERS, then you'll need to produce copies (in English) of the marriage certificate and birth certificates.
-Also if either the veteran or the spouse were previously married, copies of all divorce decrees (also in English) will also be needed.
+Also, if either the veteran or the spouse were previously married, then copies of all divorce decrees (also in English) will also be needed.

 For further reference for veterans living in Europe, see AE 600-700, 15-2;